Muhanad-husn/sociorag/docs/retriever_test_refactoring_report.md

 1. `tests/retriever/test_embedding_cache.py`
    - Fixed `test_cache_hit()` and `test_cache_batch()` to use assertions instead of returns
    - Updated main script to handle the changes
+   - Modified tests to be more resilient to environment variations
+   - Added standalone script for verifying cache functionality

 2. `tests/retriever/test_embedding_singleton_integration.py`
    - Fixed all test functions to use assertions instead of returns